Petrus Peregrinus de Maricourt: Roger Bacon

 The literature often mentions that Peregrinus was praised by Roger Bacon, who called him a "perfect mathematician" and one who valued experience over argument.
 But the association of the praise with Peregrinus appears only in a marginal gloss to Bacon's Opus tertium and only in one of the five manuscripts used in the critical edition, which leads us to conclude that it was a later comment added by someone else.
 That Bacon's praise was for Peregrinus is open to serious debate.

 Legacy

-The influence of Peregrinus' astrolabe was virtually nil.
+The influence of Peregrinus's astrolabe was virtually nil.
 His reputation derives mainly from his work on magnetism.
 The De magnete became a very popular work from the Middle Ages onwards, as witnessed by the large number of manuscript copies.

 The first printed edition of it was issued at Augsburg, in 1558, by Achilles Gasser.
-In 1572, Jean Taisner published from the press of Johann Birkmann of Cologne a work entitled Opusculum perpetua memoria dignissimum, de natura magnetis et ejus effectibus, Item de motu continuo.
+In 1562, Jean Taisner published from the press of Johann Birkmann of Cologne a work entitled Opusculum perpetua memoria dignissimum, de natura magnetis et ejus effectibus, Item de motu continuo.
 This is considered a piece of plagiarism, as Taisnier presents, as though his own, the Epistola de magnete of Peregrinus and a treatise on the fall of bodies by Gianbattista Benedetti.

 William Gilbert acknowledged his debt to Peregrinus and incorporated this thirteenth-century scientist's experiments on magnetism into his own treatise, called De magnete.